Landlord Q & A

 Q: What are the responsibilities of the tenant through the Housing Choice Voucher Program?

-A: Families participating in the Housing Choice Voucher Program are responsible for finding suitable housing and for providing HCHCD with the income and family information needed to verify and certify program eligibility.
+A: Families participating in the Housing Choice Voucher Program are responsible for finding suitable housing and for providing HCHCS with the income and family information needed to verify and certify program eligibility.
 This information must be provided at least on an annual basis in order to maintain eligibility.
-Families participating in the program are also responsible for repairing any damage they cause to the unit and must allow HCHCD to inspect the unit.
+Families participating in the program are also responsible for repairing any damage they cause to the unit and must allow HCHCS to inspect the unit.
 Finally, families must abide by the obligations as defined by the Housing Choice Voucher, which includes abiding by the lease.